 Yes, they both turn into sugar.
 But apples, in comparison to donuts:

-• Lead to feeling energized instead of lethargic
+- This leads to feeling energized instead of passive.

-You need some carbs, especially if you are wondering to yourself “why am I craving carbs?”!
+You need some carbs, especially if you are wondering, “Why am I craving carbs?”

-But, you need balance.
+But, it would help if you had balance.
 Here’s another picture to further reinforce this point.

-In this image you can see that carbs are both broken down into your glucose, but the banana has way less carbs!
+In this image, you can see that carbs are both broken down into glucose, but the banana has way fewer carbs!

 Tips to Find Carb Balance